Last updated on

-Every year I teach a class at at Pinners Conference called Cake Basics 101.
-In this class I demonstrate how to make and decorate my Classic Yellow Cake with Chocolate Buttercream.
+Every year I teach a class at Pinners Conference called Cake Basics 101.
+In this class, I demonstrate how to make and decorate my Classic Yellow Cake with Chocolate Buttercream.
 I love using this cake to demo because it’s a great cake for any beginner baker to make.
-There’s only two elements to it: cake and frosting.
+There are only two elements to it: cake and frosting.
 Easy peasy!

 This is actually something I get asked about quite a bit.
 “Which of your cakes should I start with if I’ve never made a cake before?”

-However, if the idea of cake layers and frosting, along with a couple different fillings and a drip are the reason you’re not making a cake, let’s simplify it so you feel confident heading into the kitchen!
+However, if the idea of cake layers and frosting, along with a couple of different fillings and a drip is the reason you’re not making a cake, let’s simplify it so you feel confident heading into the kitchen!

-Below I’ve put together a list of what I think of the best cakes to bake if you’re just getting started making cakes.
+Below I’ve put together a list of 5 of the best cakes for beginner bakers.

 First up, my Yellow Cake with Chocolate Buttercream.
 Like I said above, this cake is great for beginners because there are only two parts to it – cake and frosting.
-The cake itself is pretty fool proof and the frosting goes on as smooth as butter.
+The cake itself is pretty foolproof and the frosting goes on as smoothly as butter.
 I love to doll it up with Sweetapolita sprinkles.

 Another similar white cake with vanilla frosting is my Funfetti Cake.

-My Biscoff Cake has a couple more elements to it that the previous two mentioned cakes, but, it’s a simple one to make and the flavor is worth every minute of kitchen time.
+My Biscoff Cake has a couple more elements to it than the previous two mentioned cakes, but, it’s a simple one to make and the flavor is worth every minute of kitchen time.

 This cake is one of my all-time favorites!
 The chocolate cake layers are super easy to whip up and will pair well with any frosting, especially this whipped peanut butter frosting.

 Hopefully looking at these recipes gives you some confidence to get in the kitchen and start baking.
-And just remember, the most important part of the whole cake making experience is that you enjoy it!
-Take your time and spread the baking over the course of a couple days, so you don’t feel rushed.
+And just remember, the most important part of the whole cake-making experience is that you enjoy it!
+Take your time and spread the baking over the course of a couple of days, so you don’t feel rushed.
 You can make things ahead of time – check out my post on freezing cakes.
-Then, assemble everything the day of your event.
+Then, assemble everything on the day of your event.